 Four months later, in Orangeburg, South Carolina, violence broke out at another hospital—this time inside a busy emergency department.

-The nurse, who was shot in the abdomen, was given emergency surgery.
+The nurse, a 66-year-old man who was shot in the abdomen, was given emergency surgery.
 Unlike Carlie Beaudin, he survived.

 Violence in healthcare has been an increasing problem for hospitals and care centers, where stress levels are high and lives are on the line.
 While attacks by strangers like the one that killed Beaudin are rare, healthcare workers are routinely exposed to abusive patients and dangerous outbursts from visitors.